This Is a Photograph

 This Is a Photograph is the seventh studio album by American indie rock musician Kevin Morby, released on May 13, 2022, on Dead Oceans.
+The album is inspired by Morby's fascination with the city of Memphis, Tennessee, and was produced by musician Sam Cohen.
+It features a guest appearance by indie folk singer-songwriter Erin Rae.
+It was promoted by the singles "This Is a Photograph", "Rock Bottom" and "A Random Act of Kindness".
+It received acclaim from critics, who praised Morby's vulnerability and assessed it as a new artistic peak.

 Background and recording

 The album was written primarily during Morby's sojourn in Memphis, Tennessee, where he stayed at the historic Peabody Hotel.
 The album was inspired by Morby's own fear of death and an incident in which his father collapsed before a family dinner in January 2020 after accidentally taking double his heart medication.
 He began writing the album's title track after viewing old family photos with his mother the night of his father's medical scare, and was particularly struck by an image of his father around his same age posing shirtless on the lawn under the Texas sun.
 The album also draws inspiration from Memphis' history of tragedy, including Elvis Presley, Jeff Buckley and Jay Reatard, all of whom died in Memphis, and the Lorraine Motel, where Martin Luther King Jr. was assassinated.
+Morby paid visits to the Lorraine Motel, Graceland (where Elvis died) and the exact bank of the Mississippi River where Buckley drowned.
+He also traveled the "haunted" portion of U.S. Route 61 that extends south into the Mississippi Delta, which has a rich association with blues music.
 The album features backing vocals by students of the Stax Music Academy in South Memphis.

 This Is a Photograph was produced by Sam Cohen and recorded at his Slow Fawn studio in Accord, New York.
 Additional recording was done by Wesley Graham at Sam Phillips Recording Studio in Memphis.
 Rashaan Carter completed additional engineering in New York City.
 The album was mixed and mastered by D. James Goodwin at the Isokon in Kingston, New York.